FEMC (Forest Ecosystem Monitoring Cooperative) - was VMC Vermont Monitoring Cooperative

 Scheduled working meeting for 8/23 of this week to upgrade GMN software and review the status of their data exposure endpoint.
 FEMC has an internal deadline of mid-September to have a DataONE MN in production.
 This is possible, but iffy.
 The plan is still to upgrade the FEMC GMC to 2.3.5 before integrated testing.

-#14 Updated by Monica Ihli about 5 years ago
+#14 Updated by Monica Ihli over 6 years ago

 ABOUT RESTFUL ENDPOINTS